pbhawsar/training/README.md

-Please dont you this repo as this is for my personal use as I am learning git.
+Please dont user this repo as this is for my personal use as I am learning git.